midth002/midth002/README.md

 - 👋 Hi, I’m @midth002
 - 👀 Im a full stack software developer.
 I love the aspect of building applications that are useful, beautiful, and makes our lives a little easier.
 - 🌱 I have experience using javascript, NodeJS, React, Java, mySQL, and NoSQL.
+Take a look at my portfolio to see what kinds of projects I have created!
 - You can contact me via email at midthun23@gmail.com

 <!---